lehigh-university-libraries/purchase-request-workflow-proxy-server/README.md

 ## Matching Pre-Submission

-A matching service equivalent to [Local Holdings enrichment](#enrichment) is also available for clients to use before submitting a purchase request.
-Informing the patron of potential local matches (linking to the catalog) may allow them to access the resource immediately.
+A matching service, available for clients to use before submitting a purchase request, searches local holdings for title, contributor and/or ISBN matches similar to [Local Holdings enrichment](#enrichment).
+This allows a client application to inform the patron potential local matches, linking to the catalog, where they may access the resource immediately.

+Like Local Holdings Enrichment, [multiple data sources are supported](#match-section).

 ## Deployment